ekote/Build-Your-First-End-to-End-Lakehouse-Solution/start/start.md

 > Timebox: 30 minutes | [Agenda](./../README.md#agenda)

 ## 1. Navigate to the Microsoft Fabric Website

+> [!TIP]
+> We recommend using Incognito mode during this workshop to avoid automatic redirects related to your usual Fabric or Power BI tenants.
+Incognito prevents the browser from using your default work profile, making it easier to follow along without interruptions.

 Visit the Microsoft Fabric website at https://fabric.microsoft.com/.

 ## 2. Log In with Assigned Credentials